Data collected through Nov. 16, 2017

 If a resident hires a contractor to perform any type of work involving debris, you need to make sure that the contractor knows they are also responsible for disposal of the debris.

-Contractors are required by law to dispose of debris properly; they cannot place it in the road’s right-of-way.
+- Contractors are required by law to dispose of debris properly; they cannot place it in the road’s right-of-way.

-This doesn’t apply to work performed by faith-based organizations and volunteers.
+- This doesn’t apply to work performed by faith-based organizations and volunteers.